nadinejackson1/nadinejackson1/README.md

 - 📝 I regularly write articles on [Him&thyme](https://www.himandthyme.com)

-- 💬 Ask me how I [broke into machine learning as a POC and as someone with a trauma background](https://www.himandthyme.com/say-hi/)
+- 💬 Ask me how I [entered the world of machine learning as a POC](https://www.himandthyme.com/say-hi/)

 - 📫 How to reach me **nadine@himandthyme.com**